-The final year of my Masters of Landscape Architecture degree was spent on a major research project under the supervision of Professor Jules Moloney and Tane Moleta.
+I spent the final year of my Master of Landscape Architecture on a major research project under the supervision of Professor Jules Moloney and Tane Moleta.
 The scale and scope of the project offered a great opportunity to tie together what had previously been loose threads in a slightly set of degrees that spanned across architecture, landscape architecture, philosophy, and computer science.

 To test this proposition, I create a series of generative tools, or 'patterns', that use computational techniques to model ecological systems.
 This pattern-based approach introduces a methodology that improves the accessibility and flexibility of computational design by following the notion of a 'design pattern' advanced by Christopher Alexander and in software engineering.
 These patterns are applied in tandem with standard computational techniques to create a concept design for a post-industrial landscape.
-Through this research I identify computation as a powerful tool for designing landscapes.
-The conceptual and technical methodologies it offers enable landscape architects to better understand and explore open-ended and indeterminate systems.
+In this research I identify computation as a powerful tool for designing landscapes as the conceptual and technical methodologies it offers enable landscape architects to better understand and explore the indeterminacy of open-ended systems.
 Computation offers a novel opportunity to combine conceptual openness and technical rigour when designing complex landscapes.